satishp0099/python-google-drive/README.md

 # python-google-drive
 Simple python wrapper for Google drive API.

-Add the credentials.json file into the Credential folder of the working directory.
+Add the credentials.json file into the Credential folder inside the working directory.

 # Getting started